 Q: On Digital Tiger, do you have “key words” to help find the document

 A: With Paper Tiger Online, you would type in keywords to be able to search on those keywords to find the paper file or physical item in the future.
 With Digital Tiger, for any digital file that you convert to Google Docs, Digital Tiger will find based on the searched word in the file name or within the contents of the document.
-For any digital file that you have uploaded to Google Docs, but have NOT converted to Google Docs, Digital Tiger will find based on the searched word in the file name only.
+For any digital file that you have uploaded to Google Drive, but have NOT converted to Google Docs, Digital Tiger will find based on the searched word in the file name only.

 Q: How does the Paper Tiger work with the physical docs in an archive?